Type 100 support vehicle

-The Type 100 Support Vehicle is a Chinese fire support vehicle built on a common chassis with Type 100 tank.
-The vehicle was first seen in public in mid-August 2025 during rehearsals for the then-upcoming Victory Day Parade to commemorate the 80th Anniversary of the end of the War of Resistance Against Japanese Aggression and the World Anti-Fascist War, and officially debuted during the actual military parade in Tiananmen Square on September 3, 2025.
+The Type 100 Support Combat Vehicle (100式支援战车) is a Chinese fire support vehicle built on a shared chassis with Type 100 tank, currently in service of the People's Liberation Army Ground Force.
+The vehicle was first seen in public in mid-August 2025 during rehearsals for the then-upcoming Victory Day Parade to commemorate the 80th Anniversary of the end of the Second Sino-Japanese War and the Second World War, and officially debuted during the actual military parade in Tiananmen Square on September 3, 2025.

 Design

 Armament

-The Type 100 is armed with reportedly 35mm or a new 30mm autocannon -different from earlier PLA 30mm autocannons mounted on combat vehicles- within an unmanned turret.
+The Type 100 is armed with reportedly 35 mm or a new 30 mm autocannon (different from earlier 30 mm autocannons mounted on other PLA combat vehicles) within an unmanned turret.
 The Type 100 also features a coaxial QJY-201 7.62mm general-purpose machine gun.
-A radar allows the vehicle to engage aerial targets such as drones.
-The chassis's rear features a launch platform for quadcopters and a vertical launch system capable of firing missiles and loitering munitions.
-Additionally the support vehicle is reported to have generally the same fire control system as the Type 100 tannk.
+Like the Type 100 tank, it is equipped with phased array radars that allow the vehicle to detect and engage aerial targets such as drones, and the rear chassis features a launch platform for quadcopter drones and a vertical launch system capable of firing airburst rounds and loitering munitions.
+Additionally, the support vehicle is reported to have generally the same fire control system as the Type 100 tank.